 Graphics Processing Units

 This section is really only something to consider if you intend to use your laptop for anything more intense than music production.
-Most DAWs aren’t very graphically consuming and so you’ll find that a bog-standard GPU will do the job just fine.
-However, if you’re an artist and you might want to consider doing some promotional work such as photo editing or video editing as well as audio editing, you’ll want to consider getting a more powerful, third-party graphics unit.
+Most DAWs aren’t very graphically demanding, so you’ll find that a standard GPU will do the job just fine.
+However, if you’re an artist and might want to consider doing some promotional work such as photo editing or video editing, as well as audio editing, you’ll want to consider getting a more powerful third-party graphics unit.
 As it isn’t particularly important for music production laptops, I will leave it at that.
 If you’re interested in getting something a bit more powerful, a good place to do your research is GPUBoss.

 Battery Life

-If you’re looking to get a laptop, it’s probably because you’re on the go a lot.
-If that’s the case, battery life is going to be extremely important.
-Most brand new laptops tend to have a pretty good battery life.
-I’m talking anywhere from 8 – 16 hours of constant use before being completely depleted.
-This should be more than sufficient for your music production needs.
-However, not all laptops are built the same and many batteries tend to fail after only 1-2 years of regular use.
+If you’re looking to get a laptop, you probably spend a lot of time on the go.
+In that case, battery life becomes extremely important.
+Most brand new laptops offer good battery life, lasting anywhere from 8 to 16 hours of constant use before they completely deplete.
+This duration should be more than sufficient for your music production needs.
+However, not all laptops are built the same, and many batteries fail after only 1-2 years of regular use.

-It’s always been the general consensus with laptops that Apple products last longer than anyone else’s.
-Their design and use of internal space have always allowed for more battery space so this makes sense.
-In fact, in 2017, consumer associate Which? found that Apple batteries were the only ones that lived up to their claims.
-If you intend to do a lot of work on the go, digging into battery life is going to be a key factor in choosing a device.
+Many people believe that Apple products last longer than those from other brands.
+Their design and use of internal space allow for greater battery capacity, which supports this belief.
+In fact, in 2017, the consumer association Which? found that Apple batteries were the only ones that lived up to their claims.
+If you intend to work a lot on the go, examining battery life will be a key factor in choosing a device.

 Fans, Cooling, and Peripherals

 Now we come down to all the extra things that you might want to consider.
-Cooling in laptops has always been an issue and if you intend to do long sessions, keeping your machine from overheating is important.
-Although they might be chunkier and heavier, going for something that has better performing cooling systems is a great idea.
-Water cooling really is not an option (unless you have A LOT of spare money) so make sure you’ve got decent fans and that you use your laptop in spaces that aren’t going to compromise circulation.
+Cooling in laptops has always been an issue, and if you intend to do long sessions, keeping your machine from overheating is important.
+Although they might be chunkier and heavier, opting for something with better-performing cooling systems is a great idea.
+Water cooling is really not an option (unless you have A LOT of spare money), so make sure you’ve got decent fans and that you use your laptop in spaces that won’t compromise circulation.

 Another thing to consider is the connections.
 People looking for music production laptops are likely to also own kit like MIDI keyboards, MIDI controllers and external audio interfaces.
 Equally, if you’re on the go a lot then you might need some form of mobile data dongle.
 Just make sure to check the details to ensure you’ve got USB ports and any other form of ports you might need.
 It sounds crazy, but it seems to be pretty popular these days to remove some of the most essential things that a laptop needs.